-- 1. CS prepares DNA samples for shipment to the appropriate SC.
+- 1. CS prepares DNA samples for shipment to the SC.
 DNA samples should be sent as complete families (including all family members that will be included in the analysis) excepting clinically urgent samples that warrant prioritized sequencing.
 Urgency is at the discretion of the CS. - 2.
 CS completes a sequencing request form in the Gateway for each DNA sample being sent for sequencing. - 3.
 CS enters and releases updated phenotype information (i.e., PhenoTips) in the Gateway for use by the SC in their analyses. - 4.
 CS enters shipping information (date DNA sent and tracking number) in the Gateway and ships samples. - a.
 Please note that the Gateway provides alerts for shipping of UDN samples, but shipment tracking needs to occur at the CS/SC level. - 5.
-Gateway sends an automated email to alert the appropriate SC of sample shipment and available phenotypic data. - 6.
+Gateway sends an automated email to alert the SC of sample shipment and available phenotypic data. - 6.
 SC acknowledges receipt of samples by entering date DNA received in the Gateway. - 7.
 If a submitted DNA sample does not pass QC at the SC or is otherwise deemed unacceptable, the SC contacts the CS site directly via phone or email to request a replacement. - 8.
 Sample labeling discrepancies are addressed on a case-by-case basis at the discretion of each SC.

-B. Flow of Clinical Information to SC
+B. Flow of Clinical Information to Sequencing Core

-1. The CS are responsible for collection of blood specimens and DNA extraction.
-The CC and SCs will not know about or track the DNA specimens until they are shipped to the SCs.
+1. The CS are responsible for collection of specimens and DNA extraction.
+The CC and SC will not know about or track the DNA specimens until they are shipped to the SC.
 The CSs are encouraged to collect all specimens for a family before sending them, but additional family members may be added at a later date if necessary.
+For sites without an option for DNA extraction from a CLIA-certified laboratory, arrangements can be made with the SC for DNA extraction.
+Sequencing will commence when samples from all family members has been received.
+The 2-week TAT will commence after all samples have been extracted.

-- 2. Typically, a CS send an aliquot of DNA extracted in a CLIA-certified lab and keep the remainder of the DNA for future procedures. - 3.
+- 2. Typically, CSs send an aliquot of DNA extracted in a CLIA-certified lab and keep the remainder of the DNA for future procedures. - 3.
 Samples may be sent either before or after the in-person evaluation of the proband.
 In either case clinical information and a pedigree, including the relationships of all submitted family members to the proband, should be added to the PhenoTips as soon as possible for samples submitted for sequencing.
-This information is used by the SCs for their analysis. - 4.
-DNA samples submitted for sequencing must be labeled with participant name, date of birth, and the initials "UDN". - Local identifiers may also be included at the discretion of the CS.
-Local identifiers will appear with participant name on sequencing reports (i.e., John Doe, UDP123). - 5.
+This information is used by the SC for their analysis. - 4.
+DNA samples submitted for sequencing must be labeled with participant name, date of birth, and "UDN". - Local identifiers may also be included at the discretion of the CS.
+Local identifiers will appear with participant name on sequencing reports (i.e., John Doe, UDP\12345). - 5.
 Other required information for sample submission includes: - a.
 Gateway consent form - b.
 Gateway sequencing form - c.
 Affection status of family members